Greg Fisher

 Background

-My early career was in economics and markets at the Bank of England, after earning a degree in economics from Cambridge.
+My early career was in economics and markets at the Bank of England, after earning a degree in Economics from the University of Cambridge.
 At the Bank, I was part of the team managing the staff pension fund, with responsibilities spanning portfolio management and strategic asset allocation.
-I later joined a macro hedge fund, focusing on translating macroeconomic insights into portfolio strategy, and qualified as a CFA charterholder.
+I later joined a global macro hedge fund, focusing on translating macroeconomic insights into portfolio strategy, and qualified as a CFA charterholder.

 Over time, I became increasingly sceptical of standard approaches in economics and finance — particularly their reliance on mechanistic thinking.
 This led me to pursue a PhD in complexity science, where I studied the emergence of informal institutions such as social norms and their influence on economic behaviour.
-Along the way, I developed strong coding skills for modelling and data analysis — capabilities that now underpin much of my applied work.
-The concepts I explored in the PhD — including emergence, feedback, path dependence, and uncertainty — have clear relevance for investment practice, including risk management.
+Along the way, I developed strong coding skills for data analysis and modelling.
+The concepts I explored in the PhD — including emergence, feedback, path dependence, and uncertainty — have clear relevance for investment practice.
+In 2025, I became affiliated with the Economics Institute at Sant'Anna, Pisa.

 Philosophy